(Non-)vanishing results for extensions between simple outer functors on free groups: Introduction

 \section{Introduction}

-Let $\Catgr$ be the category of finitely generated free groups and group morphisms, and let $\CatFuncGr$ be the category of functors $F\colon \Catgr\to \Vect{\Q}$.
-This category plays an important role when studying stability phenomena in the group homology of $\Aut(\FreeGroup)$.
-In particular, it was observed by Djament \cite{Dja19} that the stable cohomology of $\Aut(\FreeGroup)$ with certain twisted coefficients is governed by $\Ext$ functors in the category $\CatFuncGr$.
+Let $\Catgr$ be the category of finitely-generated free groups and group morphisms, and let $\Vect{\Q}$ be the category of finite-dimensional rational vector spaces.
+Furthermore let $\CatFuncGr$ be the category of functors $F\colon \Catgr\to \Vect{\Q}$.
+As we will discuss below, the objects of this functor category provide natural families of representations of $\Aut(\FreeGroup)$, the group of all automorphisms of the free group $\FreeGroup\in\Catgr$.